Time in Nebraska

-Most of Cherry County, including the western three-fourths of the county, is contained in the Mountain Time Zone, but the eastern fourth is in the Central Time Zone, which also contains the rest of the state.
+Western Cherry County, up to the boundaries of Crookston, Valentine, Cleveland, and Loup precincts, is contained within the Mountain Time Zone.
+East of this boundary, the county is within the Central Time Zone.

+Aside from the areas listed above, the rest of Nebraska is within the Central Time Zone.

 IANA time zone database

 The 2 zones for Nebraska as given by zone.tab of the IANA time zone database.
 Columns marked * are from the zone.tab.